-A couple of weeks ago Joe drove me to the Farm to ride my assigned stallion, Menessen.
+A couple of weeks ago Joe drove me to the Farm to ride my assigned stallion, Menesson.
 I couldn’t get off him properly thirty minutes later.
 I’d been so focused on learning transitions that I didn’t realize that my toes were in deep trouble.
 They had very nearly transitioned into Frozen Solid.
 Fortunately, Joe was close and came to collect me right away.
 All of me was trembling; I simply hadn’t noticed the incredible cold until I began having trouble holding the reins.
-Menessen was becoming confused by my uneven signals so I halted the lesson and wobbled out to our car, with assistance.
+Menesson was becoming confused by my uneven signals, so I halted the lesson and wobbled out to our car, with assistance.

 Here’s the thing: I’m five feet tall and very slim- not skinny, just slim, and the thermometer read 9 degrees in mid-afternoon.